Pierre-Lannoy/wp-keys-master/readme.txt

 * countries breakdown (requires the free [IP Locator](https://wordpress.org/plugins/ip-locator/) plugin);
 * site breakdowns in multisites environments.

+**Keys Master** supports a set of WP-CLI commands to:

+* manage WordPress application passwords - see `wp help keys password` for details;
+* toggle on/off main settings - see `wp help keys settings` for details;
+* modify operations mode - see `wp help keys mode` for details;
+* display passwords statistics - see `wp help keys analytics` for details.

+For a full help on WP-CLI commands in Keys Master, please [read this guide](https://github.com/Pierre-Lannoy/wp-keys-master/blob/master/WP-CLI.md).

 **Keys Master** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.

 = Support =